atefe-aa/deep-dream-api/README.md

 ### Scanner Control:
 Manual and auto mode for scanning, allowing configuration of scanning regions and magnifications.

-### Sytomine Integration:
+### Cytomine Integration:
-Display scanned images with filters, zoom, and drawing features using [Sytomine](https://sytomine.com).
+Display scanned images with filters, zoom, and drawing features using [Cytomine](https://cytomine.com/).

 ### Result Templating: